DivanteLtd/pwa-book/readme.md

 We are part of the OEX Group which is listed on the Warsaw Stock Exchange.
 Our annual revenue has been growing at a minimum of about 30% year on year.

-Visit our website [Divante.co](https://divante.co/ "Divante.co") for more information.
+Visit our website [Divante.com](https://divante.com/ "Divante.com") for more information.